musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Now that we have an example to work with, let’s see how we implement this architecture for the JavaSips data platform.

 ## Create the Azure components
 To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.
-The resources are defined and provisioned by Terraform and include the following;
+The resources are defined and provisioned by Terraform.

-{% highlight javascript %}
-- Azure Virtual Network
-- Azure Storage Account
-- Azure Blob Container
-- Azure Event Hubs Namespace
-- Azure Event Hub
-{% endhighlight %}

 If you havent already done so, create an **[Azure service principal](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash)** to be used for Terraform provider authentication.
 Ensure the service principal has been assigned atleast the **Contributor** role on your Azure subscription.

+Next, Apply the terraform configuration to provision the resources.

 {% highlight javascript %}
 // Login to Azure CLI and set the subscription to use